kujunda-seda/Worthy-v2/product-work/Worthy-v.1-history.md

 	- Transaction memo
 2. Edit a transaction
 3. Delete a transaction
+4. Automatic transfer amount according to exchange rate for date
+5. Create account adjustment transaction specifying balance for date and autocaluculated amount
+6. Add/delete category when selecting it for a transaction

 ## Spending

 1. Group transactions by period and by category
 	- sum is calculated from amounts converted to base currency based on exchange rates history
+2. See all transactions for selected category
+3. Merge multiple categories into single one (modifying all included transactions)
+4. Delete category without deleting transactions
+5. Group categories by income and expense automatically

 ## Currencies